bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 end
 ```

-Finally, reading the files is triggered in the `update` function, i.e. when a data settings was changed by the user or at OBS startup.
+Finally, reading the image files is triggered in the `update` function, i.e. when a data settings was changed by the user or at OBS startup.
 Special variables are defined to keep the path of an image file previously loaded, such that it can be freed when another file needs to be loaded.
 Note that it is necessary to keep a reference in `data.settings` for the inline callback functions of the buttons:

 ``` Lua
   -- Keeps a reference on the settings